MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/saperp-connector/getting-started-with-the-sap-erp-connector.md

 1. Wait for the input parameters to load.
 1. Enter a test sentence for the required `REQUTEXT` parameter.
 1. Save your flow.
-1. Finally, select **Test** to try out your flow.
+1. Select **Test** to try out your flow.

 ## Troubleshooting tips

-- If you see a "SAP Library load failure" error, make sure you've installed the SAP .NET Connector correctly and restarted the OPDG.
+- If you see a *SAP Library load failure* error, make sure you've installed the SAP .NET Connector correctly and restarted the OPDG.
 - For connection issues, double-check your SAP credentials and System ID.
 - Remember that the first connection may take up to 2 minutes to establish.